-No Activity Element Hazards Identified Existing Controls Risk Additional Controls Required Residual Risk 0 Responsibility Safety and well being of crew.
+COASTAL AND OFFSHORE SAILING IN JUNK YACHT BOLEH TO MCA CAT 2 LIMITS the attached schedule.
+0 Responsibility Safety and well being of crew.
 Safety of yacht.
 Safety of third parties.
 Safeguarding of vulnerable persons.
 Boleh is crewed by a RYA qualified Skipper and a RYA qualified Mate, DBS cleared when appropriate.
 Boleh's Skipper has a legal responsibility towards the crew, passengers and owners and to all other vessels at sea.
 He, or she, is personally accountable, under the Merchant Shipping Act, for the safe operation of Boleh and has a Duty of Care towards the crew and passengers.
 Notwithstanding the Skipper's responsibilities, the Clients or Charterers retain specific responsibility for the safeguarding and specialist care of any vulnerable persons in their charge.
-The Skipper has an Emergency Action Plan in the Boleh SOPs, and there is also the Boleh Trust Major Incident Plan, accessible to the Skipper in the JY Boleh folder.
+The Skipper has an Emergency Action Plan in the Boleh SOPs.
 Reduced Skipper to be advised of requirements of children / disabled on board so that he may take this into consideration when making decisions Low 1 Severe Weather Damage to boat.
 Injuries to crew.
-Not to leave safe haven if Beaufort Force 6 or above is forecast.
+Not to leave safe haven if weather forecast is unsuitable for the intended evolution.
 Long and medium term planning using routing and weather forecast charts and other weather forecasts.
 Short term planning to seek shelter in safe havens or allow sea room and selected heading.
 Safe havens to be within 60nms for Yachts in MCA Cat 2.
 Use of "reduced canvas", storm sails, heaving to, trailing warps, etc. Crew briefing on heavy-weather sailing and trained in use of storm sails before leaving the vicinity of the safe haven.
 Reduced Local weather forecasts to be obtained at least once every 12 hours Low 2 Man Overboard (MOB).
 Drowning, partial, secondary drowning, hypothermia and other injury.
 Approved lifelines, harnesses and jackstays are correctly fitted, inspected and maintained.
 MOB recovery equipment is fitted as required by MCA COP plus equipment considered to be MOB "best practice".
 Automatically inflating lifejackets with integrated harnesses of an MCA approved design are provided and worn by the crew at all times on the upper deck, unless the Skipper orders otherwise.
 Non-swimmers will wear lifejackets at all times when on the upper deck.
 Crew always to be hooked on at night, in fog or low visibility, in inclement weather, when seasick and on other occasions when Skipper or the individual considers necessary.
 Skipper and crew are trained in MOB recovery and first aid.
-MOB recovery is exercised on first sailing and as appropriate thereafter.
+MOB recovery is exercised regularly.
 Reduced All crew wear life jackets when on the upper deck.
 To be hooked on when on the upper deck as per SOP's.
 Low